LaurentMazare/deep-models/densenet/README.md

 * This implements DenseNet-40, i.e. 3 dense blocks of 12 layers each.
 The growth rate is set to 12.
 * A dropout with a keep probability of 0.8 is used for each convolution.
 Convolutions don't use any bias.

-The resulting accuracy is 92.5% on CIFAR-10 without data augmentation (the paper result is 93%).
+The resulting accuracy is 93% on CIFAR-10 without data augmentation which is similar to what is reported in the paper.

 ![Results](./results.png)